S-DRE/S-DRE/README.md

 </center></h2>

-I like to create code and audiovisual stuff in general so I'll be posting contributions around here from time to time. <strong>My main focus is Java, PHP, Python and JavaScript, specially with the Vue framework.</strong>
+I like to create code and audiovisual stuff in general so I'll be posting contributions around here from time to time. <strong>My known languages are Java, PHP, Python and JavaScript, specially with the Vue framework.</strong> But my main focus is to deliver value and strive for excellence when developing software, using best practices and sharing knowledge with others.

 I also like music, I've made a little bit myself, and also audiovisual projects with programs like Photoshop, After Effects, Lightroom, Sony Vegas etc.